The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

 \begin{restatable}[$\Delta$-labeled spanning tree of matrix $\mM$]{definition}{defdeltalabeledtree} A $\Delta$-labeled tree is a tree $T=(V,E)$ with some explicit root $x$, where each edge $e\in E$ is directed away from $x$ and labeled by a vector $\Delta_e\in\R^m$.
 We say $T$ is a $\Delta$-labeled spanning tree for matrix $\mM\in\R^{m\times n}$ if $\mM_x=\vec0$ for root $x$, and for all edges $(i,j)\in E$ we have $\Delta_{i,j}\coloneqq \mM_j - \mM_i$. \end{restatable}

-\begin{restatable}[Weight of a $\Delta$-labeled spanning tree]{definition}{deftreeweight} For any $\Delta$-labeled spanning tree of $\mM$ denoted by $T$ with directed edge-set $E$, define $\mathrm{weight}(T)$ as the total number of non-zero entries given by $\sum_{e\in T}\nnz(\Delta_e)$. \end{restatable} The minimum spanning tree of $\mM$ is then the $\Delta$-labeled spanning tree with the smallest possible weight.
+\begin{restatable}[Weight of a $\Delta$-labeled spanning tree]{definition}{deftreeweight} For any $\Delta$-labeled spanning tree of $\mM$ denoted by $T$ with directed edge-set $E$, define $\mathrm{weight}(T)=\sum_{e\in T}\nnz(\Delta_e)$. \end{restatable} The minimum spanning tree of $\mM$ is then the $\Delta$-labeled spanning tree with the smallest possible weight.
 Given \emph{any} spanning tree of $\mM$, we use the weight of the $\Delta$-labeled spanning tree to parameterize the runtime of the matrix-vector multiplication algorithm.
 Here, the lower the weight of the $\Delta$-labeled spanning tree, the faster the runtime.